subhh/mets2iiif/README.md

 License
 -

-IIIF Presentation is released under the terms of the MIT license.
+METS2IIIF is released under the terms of the MIT license.

 Authors
 -